Skip to content

 • Required Parameters

-• boundary - This is a Shape that defines the physical board outline.
+• boundary - This is a Shape that defines the physical board shape.

 • This shape must be a simple polygon.